These Habits Could Reveal Your Risk of Cognitive Decline

 According to research published in the Journal of the American Medical Association (JAMA) Network Open, our banking habits and our household bills could provide early warning signs of cognitive decline.
 If we're alert to those signs, it could make timely intervention — including heart-healthy lifestyle changes — possible.

-Here's what the research showed, along with some details about signs of spending shifts that you and your loved ones may want to look out for.
+Here's what the research showed, along with some details about signs of spending shifts that you and your loved ones might want to look out for.

 Signs of financial incapacity

 The researchers looked at anonymized banking records from more than 66,000 individuals.
-They also reviewed the banking habits of 16,742 individuals who ended up registering a power of attorney as a result of financial incapacity.
+They also reviewed the banking habits of 16,742 individuals who registered a power of attorney as a result of financial incapacity.

 Those records were compared with a control group of 50,226 individuals with no indications of lost mental acuity.

 The research found some very clear patterns.
-Specifically, among those who ended up registering a power of attorney, bank records showed the individuals were:
+Specifically, among those who registered a power of attorney, bank records showed the individuals were:

 - More likely to report fraud